1.5 L bottle

-Calpis is available as a concentrate meant to be diluted with water or milk, or as ready-to-drink version plain or with fruit flavors.
+Calpis is available as a concentrate meant to be diluted with water or milk.
+A ready-to-drink carbonated version was introduced in 1973 and is now available in other fruit flavors.

 This tastes similar to Milkis: a milky citrus soda.
 The flavor is more mellow, however.
 Its more of a milk flavor, mild & smoothly creamy, not as much of the lemonade or lemon/lime soda flavor.

 Its kind of like a skim milk mixed with 7Up, I guess.
 A tasty drink, its soothing and gentle, not especially exciting as a soda.